mikependon/RepoDB.NET/pages/classes/baserepository.md

 #### SQL Builder

-This feature allows you to override the default SQL statement generator of the library.
+This property allows you to override the default SQL statement generator of the library.
 To override, you have to create your custom [Statement Builder](/extensibility/statementbuilder) and pass the instance of [IStatementBuilder](/interface/istatementbuilder)-based class in the constructor.

 ```csharp
 public class OptimizedSqlServerStatementBuilder : IStatementBuilder